Password correct. Please wait...

 - Inline "Bulk Edit" and "Quick Edit" - Allows updating multiple attachments at once.

-The Media Library Assistant is a freely available plugin that, despite its extensive functionality, does not charge any fees.
-The developer, David Lingren, offers this plugin to the WordPress community without insisting on personal donations, which is greatly appreciated by users.
-Users who find the plugin helpful, however, have the option to donate to the Chateau Seaview Fund of the ALS Network, which benefits the public good.
+The Media Library Assistant is available for free and charges no fees despite its extensive functionality.
+The developer, David Lingren, offers this plugin to the WordPress community without insisting on personal donations, which is highly appreciated by users.
+Users who find the plugin helpful do, however, have the option to donate to the Chateau Seaview Fund of the ALS network, which benefits the public good.

-These points illustrate the value of the plugin as a free tool for comprehensive management of media content in WordPress.
+These points highlight the value of the plugin as a free tool for comprehensive management of media content in WordPress.

 Technical details - Insights into internal workings

-The Media Library Assistant provides extensive customization options through numerous shortcodes and hooks, ideal for developers who want to make deep changes.
-The core functionality includes shortcodes such as [mla_gallery], which provide enhanced gallery options.
-These shortcodes offer improved support for all post_mime_typevalues and do not require attaching media to the post.
+The Media Library Assistant offers extensive customization options through numerous shortcodes and hooks, ideal for developers who want to make deep changes.
+Core functionality includes shortcodes such as [mla_gallery], which provide enhanced gallery options.
+These shortcodes offer improved support for all post_mime_typevalues and do not require media to be attached to a post.
 Style and markup templates allow detailed control over gallery design.
-In addition, 28 hooks ensure that developers can perform complete customization from theme or plugin code.
-The tag cloud and custom lists also come with their own hooks for extensive customization options.
+Additionally, 28 hooks ensure developers can perform full customization from theme or plugin code.
+The tag cloud and custom lists also come with their own hooks for extensive customization.
 IPTC, EXIF, XMP and PDF metadata can be mapped to existing WordPress fields or custom fields, greatly expanding management options.

 To use the Media Library Assistant, certain system requirements must be observed.
-The plugin requires at least PHP version 7.4 or higher and WordPress version 4.7 or higher.
-It has been tested up to WordPress version 5.8.
-The current plugin version is 3.35 and the last update occurred in 2026-03.
+The plugin requires at least PHP version 7.4 or higher and WordPress version 5.3.0 or higher.
+It has been tested on WordPress up to version 5.8.
+The current plugin version is 3.38 and the last update was in 2026-06.
 These specifications ensure compatibility with a wide range of WordPress installations and plugin versions.

 "The plugin runs stably even on older servers and brings many long-awaited features for media management."

 The quality of the Media Library Assistant is evident primarily in its versatility and robustness.
-These traits are visible not only in the seamless integration with a variety of WordPress plugins, including Photonic Gallery and Jetpack, but also in the tool's adaptability to meet users' specific needs.
+These characteristics are visible not only in the seamless integration with a variety of WordPress plugins, including Photonic Gallery and Jetpack, but also in the tool's adaptability to meet users' specific needs.
 Usability can vary depending on the user's experience.
-While the extensive customization options are a strength, combined with 28 hooks just for the [mla_gallery] shortcode, there is also a steep learning curve that some users find challenging.
-Furthermore, the plugin’s performance with very large media libraries is a critical point, as it can sometimes cause slowdowns, especially in resource-constrained environments.
-These factors mean the plugin’s overall quality depends on the needs and expertise of each user.
+While the extensive customization options are a strength, combined with 28 hooks just for the [mla_gallery] shortcode, there is also a steep learning curve that some users perceive as challenging.
+Furthermore, the plugin's performance with very large media libraries is a critical point, as it can sometimes lead to slowdowns, especially in resource-constrained environments.
+These factors contribute to the overall quality of the plugin depending on the needs and expertise of the individual user.

-"The plugin is stable and powerful, but the huge feature set requires time and patience to fully leverage it."
+"The plugin is stable and powerful, but the huge range of features requires time and patience to make full use of them."

 Support for the Media Library Assistant plugin is described by users as prompt and efficient.
-David Lingren, the plugin developer, is often praised for his quick response times and knowledgeable support.
-Users can get help in various ways: there is the official plugin support forum, which is actively used by the community.
-Additional options for commercial support are offered on the developer's support URL.
-The available documentation, both in the plugin and externally, also helps resolve many questions in advance.
+David Lingren, the plugin developer, is often praised for his quick response times and well-founded support.
+Users can get help in several ways: there is the official plugin support forum, which is actively used by the community.
+Additional commercial support options are offered on the developer's support URL.
+The available documentation, both within the plugin and externally, also ensures that many questions can be answered in advance.

-“The support is also great, fast, with good understanding and direct communication.”
+"The support is also great, fast, with a good understanding and direct communication."

-The average rating of the Media Library Assistant stands at an impressive 4.8 out of 5 stars, based on 198 reviews from the official WordPress Plugin Directory.
+The average rating of the Media Library Assistant is an impressive 4.8 out of 5 stars, based on 201 reviews from the official WordPress Plugin Directory.
 This high score reflects the overwhelmingly positive feedback users give about the plugin's features and usefulness.
-Many users praise it as one of the best available tools for managing media content, highlighting the plugin’s range of features and adaptability.
+Many users praise it as one of the best available tools for managing media content, with particular emphasis on the variety of features and the plugin's adaptability.

 "A truly indispensable tool for anyone who wants to manage their media library efficiently.
 The available features are impressive."

-Despite this general satisfaction, there are some critical voices.
+Despite this general satisfaction, there are also some critical voices.
 Some users complain that the plugin documentation could be better, as it is sometimes described as limited and confusing.
-This can be especially challenging for less experienced users trying to take full advantage of the plugin.
+This can be especially challenging for less experienced users to fully exploit the plugin's potential.

 "The documentation could be clearer.
-Without intensive familiarization, progress is difficult."
+Without intensive familiarization it is hard to make progress."

-Nevertheless, positive experiences prevail, and many users are enthusiastic about the intuitive interface and the time savings the plugin provides.
+Nevertheless, positive experiences prevail, and many users are enthusiastic about the intuitive user interface and the time savings the plugin offers.

 "An absolute must for any WordPress user.
 A tremendous help in managing and categorizing media."

-Despite the many features of the Media Library Assistant, there are concrete criticisms that should not be ignored.
-A common complaint concerns the plugin’s performance, especially with large media libraries.
-Users report significant delays and performance degradation, which may be due to inefficient SQL queries.
-This can limit the plugin's usability in resource-constrained environments.
+Despite the numerous features of the Media Library Assistant, there are also concrete criticisms that should not be ignored.
+A common criticism concerns the plugin's performance, especially with large media libraries.
+Users report significant delays and performance degradation, which could be due to inefficient SQL queries.
+This can limit the plugin's use in resource-constrained environments.

-Another frequently mentioned issue is error messages like "ajax url is undefined" that can occur when activating the plugin, affecting usability.
-The sometimes limited and confusing documentation is also criticized, which can be a hindrance for beginners.
+Another frequently mentioned issue is error messages like "ajax url is undefined" that may occur when activating the plugin, which can affect usability.
+The documentation is also criticized as sometimes limited and confusing, which can be particularly problematic for beginners.

-Community suggestions for improvement include developing a clearer, more mobile-friendly user interface and adding new features such as a copy function or a jQuery tree manager for better sorting and organization.
+Community suggestions for improvement include developing a clearer, more mobile-friendly user interface and adding new features like a copy function or a jQuery tree manager for better sorting and organization options.
 There is also a desire for deeper integration into the WordPress core and a clear roadmap for future developments.

-"The learning curve is steep and with large libraries the plugin is sometimes simply too slow."
+"The learning curve is high and with large libraries the plugin is at times simply too slow."

-These criticisms show that despite the plugin’s comprehensive functionality there is still room for optimization to further improve the user experience and increase the plugin’s performance.
+These criticisms make it clear that despite the plugin's comprehensive functionality there are still optimization opportunities to further improve the user experience and increase the plugin's performance.

 The Media Library Assistant by David Lingren is a comprehensive tool for managing media files in WordPress.
-With a wide range of features, including advanced metadata support and powerful shortcodes, the plugin offers remarkable flexibility and adaptability.
-This makes it particularly valuable for users who need to manage extensive media libraries.
+With a wide range of features, including advanced metadata support and powerful shortcodes, the plugin offers remarkable flexibility and customizability.
+This makes it especially valuable for users who need to manage extensive media libraries.
 At the same time, the steep learning curve and potential performance issues with large libraries should not be overlooked.
-The documentation could be improved to make onboarding easier for beginners.
-Despite these challenges, the Media Library Assistant remains a popular choice within the WordPress community, as reflected in the high user rating.
+The documentation could be improved to help beginners get started.
+Despite these challenges, the Media Library Assistant remains a popular choice within the WordPress community, as reflected in its high user ratings.

 #categories #images #media #media library #tags